About

 Early Career

 As a PhD working in academia, I specialized and published on scientific methodology, focusing on the foundations of modern physics, and touching on related issues in the foundations of mathematics, computation, and cognition.
-I lectured on things methodological and, by twists and turns, came to work in a preeminent training ground for young leaders, many bound for careers in law, government, and finance.
+I lectured on things methodological, and by twists and turns, came to work in a preeminent training ground for young leaders, many bound for careers in law, government, and finance.
 I bring that commitment to methodological rigour and analytical precision to my consulting work and my capacity for coaching to talent management.
 Subsequent professional development includes coursework in public and business administration and a certificate in cloud strategy.

 My experience conducting and communicating research is a natural bridge to my current work on using data strategy to improve business strategy.
 This background enables me to synthesize and translate the most recent findings in several areas, including data strategy, to produce recommendations for senior decision-makers.
 I help companies achieve their objectives and key results, modernize and transform their organizations, and improve client experience.
 I study systems and the data patterns that reveal their effectiveness or limitations.
 I assess the relation of this evidential basis to implementations of theory, strategy, and policy.